 Although AWS CloudWatch provides native monitoring capabilities, it can be hard to set up and can get expensive.
 Applications Manager's cloud monitoring tool is not only cost effective but is also easy to set up with the help of automated discovery.
 No need to deploy or maintain agents.

 Applications Manager can monitor various services in your AWS accounts such as EC2, RDS, Lambda, and more.
 It can also monitor your multi-cloud and hybrid cloud infrastructure, application performance and end user experience from a single console.
 AWS Elastic Container Service monitoring is a part of Applications Manager's AWS monitoring solution.

 Amazon Elastic Container Service (ECS) is a container orchestration service that supports Docker containers and allows you to easily run and scale containerized applications on AWS.

 Both the infrastructure on which the ECS instances are deployed and the ECS deployments has to be monitored thoroughly in order to ensure the proper running and allocation of tasks and services.
 If they aren't monitored constantly, the risk of encountering insufficent resources and performance errors is high.

 A single miscalculated configuration in your service or container definition can cause an application performance issue.
-With Applications Manager's AWS ECS monitoring, you can observe system utilization stats from clusters, container instances, services and other ECS components for both EC2 and Fargate launch type, thus allowing you to run containerized applications on AWS at scale with confidence.
+With Applications Manager's AWS ECS monitoring, you can observe Amazon ECS metrics such as system utilization stats from clusters, container instances, services and other ECS components for both EC2 and Fargate launch type.
+Analyzing AWS ECS monitoring metrics allows you to run containerized applications on AWS at scale with confidence.

 Applications Manager uses ECS Service APIs and CloudWatch APIs to fetch ECS configuration and performance metrics.
 No, you don't need to install an agent or collector on your ECS host.